Self Serve Calibration Tool Help Guide

 Tip:

-Step 6 - Select your mix in your pours to start monitoring in situ strength
+Step 6 - Select the mix in your pours to start monitoring in situ strength

-The calibrated mix is now available to select from the pour
+The calibrated mix is now available to select in your pour

 Select the ‘pours’ tab in the ConcreteDNA platform or app